-It’s important to remember that the technological advances over recent years have been enormous.
+It’s important to remember that technological advances over recent years have been enormous.
 At first, companies were slow to react to the enormous potential for flexible and remote working, tech solutions were unreliable, complicated and often prohibitively expensive.
 As that changed, more and more organisations embraced the efficiencies available to them.
-Almost overnight people could work from anywhere with the need for little more than a compatible device and a Wi-Fi connection.
+Almost overnight, people could work from anywhere with the need for little more than a compatible device and a reliable Wi-Fi connection.

 Large businesses could reduce their estate overheads by hotdesking and remote working.
 Small businesses could operate from the convenience of their local coffee shop.

-Perhaps it was inevitable that this convenience would eventually worm its way into the heart of our homes, intrude on our down time and, gradually, blur the lines to such an extent that people started to feel guilty for not being online.
+Perhaps it was inevitable that this convenience would eventually worm its way into the heart of our homes, intrude on our downtime and, gradually, blur the lines to such an extent that people started to feel guilty for not being online.